MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-business/customize-forms.md

 When you publish a customized form, you are publishing an updated version of the entity associated with the form.

 ## What forms can you customize?
-You can customize any of the following forms in Dynamics 365 for Sales, Business edition: Account, Contact, Invoice, Lead, Opportunity, Quote.
+You can customize any of the following forms in Dynamics 365 for Sales, Business edition:

+- Account
+- Contact
+- Invoice
+- Lead
+- Opportunity
+- Quote

 To access the forms: